Max Mercury: Fictional character biography

 In Waid's origin of the character, he was originally a scout with the US Cavalry in the 1830s.
 A friend of the local Indian tribes, he was shocked and dismayed to find them massacred on the orders of his commanding officer.
 Enchanted by a dying Indian shaman, he gained superhuman speed.
 In the years that followed, he became known to the Indians as Ahwehota ("He Who Runs Beyond The Wind"), and to everyone else as Windrunner.

 Mercury has repeatedly traveled through time, seeking to enter the so-called Speed Force.
 He usually bounces off and finds himself decades in the future.
 His first attempt left him in the 1890s, where he created a new identity for himself as Whip Whirlwind.
-Later, he travelled ahead again, and was active in the 1930s and 1940s as Quicksilver, where he acted as a mentor to the fledgling Golden Age Flash and Johnny Quick.
+Later, he traveled ahead again, and was active in the 1930s and 1940s as Quicksilver, where he acted as a mentor to the fledgling Golden Age Flash and Johnny Quick.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "Quicksilver fights the Axis mesmerist Baron Hoff, the circus aerialists the Black Cats, the mad scientist Dr. Morlo, the Human Fly, the Screaming Skull, the Witch Doctor, and the Speed Demons, whose super-speed is derived from special pills".

 In 1948, he had an affair with the wife of a doctor who had saved his life.
 When the doctor learned of this and his wife returned to her husband's side, Max fled into the future once more.
 He then reappeared in the early 1960s, where he battled Savitar and was bounced still further forward in time.
 He spent some years in hiding, but was persuaded by Garrick to return to action against Professor Zoom (who was posing as Barry Allen).
 Max Mercury has been the mentor of first Wally West and later Bart Allen (alias Impulse).
 He taught West about the Speed Force, and helped him to access his full speed by encouraging him to break a mental block he had placed on his powers—stopping Wally from being as fast as Barry because he would then have really replaced his uncle as the Flash.
 He also attempted to teach Impulse a measure of patience with varying results.
 While living with Bart, Max met an aged physician named Helen Claiborne, who turned out to be his daughter from his earlier affair.

 In Impulse #88 (2002), Max is possessed by the spirit of a Golden Age supervillain: the Rival.
 While still in Max's body, the Rival escapes to an unknown place in time.

 In Infinite Crisis (2006), Max appears in the Speed Force, where his spirit was imprisoned after the Rival possessed him.
 Max assists Johnny Quick, Bart Allen, and other speedsters in taking Superboy-Prime to a realm beyond the Speed Force.

-Max later appears in The Flash: Rebirth #4 (2009), where Barry Allen frees him from the Negative Speed Force controlled by Professor Zoom.
+Max later appears in The Flash: Rebirth (2009), where Barry Allen frees him from the Negative Speed Force controlled by Professor Zoom.